 This gives parents and young people a 'single route' to raise all their concerns about an EHC plan in one place.
-Parents and young people are now able to appeal to the SEND Tribunal about decisions concerning all three aspects of Education, Health and Care (EHC) plans - but only if there is an educational element to the appeal.
+Parents and young people are now able to appeal to the SEND Tribunal about decisions concerning all three aspects of Education, Health - but only if there is an educational element to the appeal.